zcash/zips/draft-ZIP-0226.rst

 Value Balance Verification
 --------------------------

-In order to verify the balance of the different Assets, the verifier MUST perform exactly the same the process as for the Orchard protocol [#protocol-binding]_.
-The main reason why no changes are needed is that no custom Assets can be unshielded, so all custom Assets are contained within the shielded pool.
-This means that the net balance of the input and output values is zero, with only one type of value balance published, that of ZEC, :math:`\mathsf{v^{balanceOrchard}}`.
-Therefore no net amount of any type will be revealed, and neither will the number of types in the transaction.
-The only exception to this is in the case that an Asset is *burnt*, as we will see below.
+In order to verify the balance of the different assets, verifier performs exactly the same the process as for the Orchard protocol [#protocol-binding]_.
+The main reason is because no custom assets can be unshielded, so all custom assets are contained within the shielded ZSA pool.
+This means that the net balance of the input and output values is zero, with only one type of value balance published, that of ZEC, :math:`\mathsf{v^{balanceOrchard}}`, so no net amount of any type will be revealed, and neither the nnumber of types in the transaction.
+The only exception to this is in the case that an asset is *burnt*, as we will see below in burnmechanism_.

-For a total of :math:`m` Actions in a transfer, the prover MUST still sign the `SIGHASH` of the transaction using the binding signature key
+For a total of :math:`n` actions in a transfer, the prover can still sign the `SIGHASH` of the transaction using the binding signature key

-:math:`\mathsf{bsk} = \sum_{\mathsf{ \forall i\in \{1,...,m\}}} \mathsf{rcv_{i}}`
+:math:`\mathsf{bsk} = \sum_{\mathsf{ \forall i\in \{1,...,n\}}} \mathsf{rcv_{i}}`

-Then the verifier MUST compute
+Then we have that the verifier computes

 :math:`\mathsf{bvk = (\sum cv_i^{net})}  - \mathsf{ ValueCommit_0^{Orchard}(v^{balanceOrchard})} = \sum \mathsf{rcv_{i}^{net}}\mathcal{R}^{\mathsf{Orchard}}`

 And uses it to verify the binding signature, as described in §4.14 of the Zcash Specification [#protocol-binding]_, by verifying the `bindingSignature` on the `SIGHASH` message.

-As in the Orchard protocol, the binding signature verification key, :math:`\mathsf{bvk}`, will only be valid (and hence verify the signature correctly), as long as the committed values sum to zero.
-In contrast, in this protocol, the committed values only sum to zero **per Asset type**, as the Pedersen commitments add up homomorphically only with respect to the same value base point.
+As in the Orchard protocol, the binding signature verification key, :math:`\mathsf{bvk}`, will only be valid (and hence verify the signature correctly, as long as all the value commitments (and corresponding value balances) are equal to zero.
+In contrast, in this protocol, the value commitments only cancel out **per asset type**, as the Pedersen commitments add up homomorphically only with respect to the same value base point.

 Split Notes
 -----------

-One of the key functionalities in a UTXO-based protocol is the fact that input notes are usually split in two (or more) output notes, as in most cases, not all the value in a single note is sent to a single output.
-This requires a 1-to-many (Orchard) transaction.
-However, because each Action represents and input and an output, the resulting transaction must have multiple inputs.
-In order to cope with this today, the Actions that have not been assigned input notes are instead given *dummy spend notes* [#protocol-dummynotes]_, which we call split Actions and split notes respectively.
-Basically, the input note is “faked” inside of the proof in order to hide which Action contains the *real* spend note.
+One of the key functionalities in a UTXO based protocol is the fact that input notes are usually split in two (or more) output notes, as in most cases, not all the value in a single note is sent to a single output.
+This is called a 1-to-many (Orchard) transaction.
+In order to cope with this today, the input note of the second (third and more) Action (which we call split notes and split Actions respectively) is a *dummy spend note* [#protocol-dummynotes]_.
+Basically, the input note is “faked” inside of the proof in order to hide which action contains the *real* spend note.

-This, however, brings some issues when it comes to adding multiple Asset types, as the output note of the split Actions *cannot* be of *any* Asset type, it must be enforced to be an actual output of a GroupHash computation (in fact we want it to be of the same type as the original input note, but the binding signature takes care that the proper balancing is performed).
-If not, then the prover could essentially input a multiple (or linear combination) of an existing type, with the goal to attack the network by overflowing the ZEC value balance and hence counterfeiting ZEC funds.
+This, however, brings some issues when it comes to adding multiple asset types, as the output note of the split Actions *cannot* be of *any* asset type, it must be enforced to be an actual output of a GroupHash computation (in fact we want it to be of the same type as the original input note, but the binding signature takes care that the proper balancing is performed).
+If not, then the prover could essentially input a multiple (or linear combination of) an existing type, with the goal to attack the network by overflowing the ZEC value balance and hence counterfeiting ZEC funds.

 In order to prevent this, we make some modifications to the circuit.
-Specifically we remove the dummy note functionality for custom Assets and we enforce that *every* input note to an ZSA Action must be proven to exist in the set of note commitments in the note commitment tree.
+Specifically we remove the dummy note functionality for custom assets and we enforce that *every* input note to an ZSA Action must be proven to exist in the set of note commitments in the Merkle Tree.
 We then enforce this real note to be “unspendable” in the sense that its value will be zeroed in split Actions and the nullifier will be randomized, making the note not spendable in the specific Action.
 Then, the proof itself ensures that the output note is of the same type as the input note.
 In the circuit, the split note functionality will be activated by a boolean private input to the proof.

 Note that this is enough to create a chain of induction that ensures that all output notes of a transfer are actual outputs of a GroupHash, preventing any malleability attacks, as they originate in the Issuance protocol, which is publicly verified.
 Furthermore, we do not care about whether the note is owned by the sender, or whether it was nullified before.
 Wallets and other clients have a choice to make to ensure the asset type is the preserved for the output note of a split Action, for the value balance verification: